Why CLM Challenges Persist

 Client Lifecycle Management challenges are rarely isolated issues.
 What appear as delays, backlogs, or quality failures are typically symptoms of deeper design, data, and flow problems.

-This section brings together the most common challenges and explains their underlying causes.
+This section brings together common challenges and explains their underlying causes, using practical, system-based approaches to improve how CLM operates day to day.

 These are not isolated failures